Goitre: History

-Chinese physicians of the Tang Dynasty (618–907) were the first to successfully treat patients with goitre by using the iodine-rich thyroid gland of animals such as sheep and pigs—in raw, pill, or powdered form.
+Chinese physicians of the Tang dynasty (618–907) were the first to successfully treat patients with goitre by using the iodine-rich thyroid gland of animals such as sheep and pigs—in raw, pill, or powdered form.
 This was outlined in Zhen Quan's (d.
 643 AD) book, as well as several others.
 One Chinese book, The Pharmacopoeia of the Heavenly Husbandman, asserted that iodine-rich sargassum was used to treat goitre patients by the 1st century BC, but this book was written much later.

 In the 12th century, Zayn al-Din al-Jurjani, a Persian physician, provided the first description of Graves' disease after noting the association of goitre and a displacement of the eye known as exophthalmos in his Thesaurus of the Shah of Khwarazm, the major medical dictionary of its time.
 The disease was later named after Irish doctor Robert James Graves, who described a case of goitre with exophthalmos in 1835.
 The German Karl Adolph von Basedow also independently reported the same constellation of symptoms in 1840, while earlier reports of the disease were also published by the Italians Giuseppe Flajani and Antonio Giuseppe Testa, in 1802 and 1810 respectively, and by the English physician Caleb Hillier Parry (a friend of Edward Jenner) in the late 18th century.

 Paracelsus (1493–1541) was the first person to propose a relationship between goitre and minerals (particularly lead) in drinking water.
 Iodine was later discovered by Bernard Courtois in 1811 from seaweed ash.

 Goitre was previously common in many areas that were deficient in iodine in the soil.
 For example, in the English Midlands, the condition was known as Derbyshire Neck.
 In the United States, goitre was found in the Appalachian, Great Lakes, Midwest, and Intermountain regions.
 The condition is now practically absent in affluent nations, where table salt is supplemented with iodine.
 However, it is still prevalent in India, China, Central Asia, and Central Africa.

 Goitre had been prevalent in the alpine countries for a long time.
 Switzerland reduced the condition by introducing iodised salt in 1922.
 The Bavarian tracht in the Miesbach and Salzburg regions, which appeared in the 19th century, includes a choker, dubbed Kropfband (struma band) which was used to hide either the goitre or the remnants of goitre surgery.

+In various regions around the world, particularly in mountainous areas, the prevalence of goitre was linked to iodine deficiency in the diet.
+For example, the Alps, the Himalayas, and the Andes had high rates of goitre due to the iodine-poor soil.
+In these regions, iodine deficiency led to widespread hormonal imbalances, particularly affecting thyroid function.